atomicptr/LoginWars2/README.md

 * You need to authenticate this system (Fix: Log in with the normal launcher once, after that it should work)

 Please ArenaNet add error messages :).

+### Why Login Wars >>"2"<<, is there also a "1"?

+I wanted to call the app "Login Wars" but it somewhat would sound like it's for GW1 instead of GW2.

 ## Powered by